 Travel First-Aid Kit List for Family Trips

 Whether it’s a grazed knee, stomach bug, fever or bee sting, accidents, and illness are bound to occur when you travel with kids.
-So we’ve put together a travel first-aid kit list specifically for families so that you’ll be well prepared for when you or your family need medical assistance.
+So we’ve put together a travel first-aid kit list specifically for families so that you’ll be well prepared for when you or your family need minor medical assistance.

 When you’re travelling, it’s often impossible to find a pharmacy at the time and place you need one.
 The health and safety of your family is a priority, so whether you’re road tripping through Australia, walking the streets of New York, or hiking through the mountains of Europe, remember to take a travel first-aid kit that is equipped to deal with your location and activities.